RoboticAgents/project2-bebop/README.md

 ## Introduction

-This project assignment invites you to work in a team to implement a behavior-based navigation technique for an autonomous aerial vehicle for an application of choice.
+This project assignment invites you to work in a team to implement a behavior-based navigation technique for an autonomous aerial vehicle for an application of your choice.
 First, you will familiarize yourselves with the new robotic platform, Parrot BEBOP, and will complete the necessary installations and set up using `pyparrot` Python Interface for Parrot drones.
 Then, you will learn how to use `pyparrot` interface to program autonomous flying of the robot.
 Finally, teams will implement a navigation technique for a specific application and will reflect on the ethical considerations of the developed navigation strategy.
 Teams are also responsible for writing a detailed report, stored in the file `writing/report.md`.
 This is a Markdown file that must adhere to the standards described in the [Markdown Syntax Guide](https://guides.github.com/features/mastering-markdown/).

 ## Learning